Netflix shares jump as subscribers grow ahead of Disney, Apple attack | MarketScreener

 Netflix acknowledged, however, that it was still taking a hit from price increases earlier this year in the United States.
 "Retention has not yet fully returned on a sustained basis to pre-price-change levels, which has led to slower U.S. membership growth," it said.

-The most popular Netflix plan in the United States costs $13 (10.1 pounds), nearly double the $7-per-month cost for Disney+.
+The most popular Netflix plan in the United States costs $13, nearly double the $7-per-month cost for Disney+.
 Apple TV+ will debut at $5 per month.

 Netflix said its additional revenue would allow it to continue to invest "to further strengthen our value proposition."